pmolodo/USD/pxr/usd/usdLux/iesAngleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

 $$

 Pros:
-- Can work "intuitively" with lights aimed either up OR down
+- Can give "good" scaling with lights aimed either up OR down
 - Provides a backwards-compatible mapping for either RenderMan or Karma
 - Provides an "easy" path to later supporting "any" aim direction in the future (by adding `hAngleScaleCenter` and `angleScaleDirection` - see